ArchipelagoMinecraft/CoreClient/README.md

 # Archipelago Core Client for Minecraft

-A minimal component mod, acting as a gateway interface between Minecraft and one (or more) Archipelago multiworld slots.
+A minimal client between Minecraft and one (or more) Archipelago multiworld slots.

 | Repository                                                                      | Description                                    |
 |---------------------------------------------------------------------------------|------------------------------------------------|